Bulldog Mortar Platoon honors one of their own

 |0

-This work, Bulldog Mortar Platoon honors one of their own [Image 3 of 3], by MAJ Vonnie Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Bulldog Mortar Platoon honors one of their own, by MAJ Vonnie Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT